 - a) The owner or operator shall comply with the groundwater standards in 35 Ill.
 Adm.
-Code 620 at all times, notwithstanding the compliance period established in Section 841.130 of this Part, including the corrective action process in 35 Ill.
+Code 620 at all times, including the corrective action process in 35 Ill.
 Adm.
 Code 620.250. - b) Compliance with the groundwater quality standards shall be measured at the compliance point, or compliance points if more than one compliance point exists. - d) The number and kinds of samples collected to establish compliance with the groundwater quality standards must be appropriate for the form of statistical test employed, as prescribed in Section 841.225 of this Part and the 2009 Unified Guidance, incorporated by reference in Section 841.120 of this Part.